microsoft/msquic/docs/API.md

 An app must create a session before it can create any listeners or connections.
 Each session maintains certain transport and platform state common to all child handles.
 Primarily, this consists of the ALPN string used for the connection handshakes and TLS state used for session resumption.
 On Windows platforms it also inherits the Silo and Network Compartment ID from the thread that creates it.

 A session is created by calling [SessionOpen](v1/SessionOpen.md) and deleted by calling [SessionClose](v1/SessionClose.md).
 [SessionClose](v1/SessionClose.md) **will block** on all oustanding connections.
-Therefore do not call it on any MsQuic thread, as it will likely create a deadlock.
+Therefore do not call it on any MsQuic event callback, as it will likely create a deadlock.

 ## Listener